KIT-IBPT/vinegar/doc/getting_started/index.rst

   dhcp
   environment

-In order to use vinegar, you have two go through three steps:
+In order to use Vinegar, you have two go through three steps:

 First you have to install the Vinegar Boot server and create a basic server configuration.
 This step is described in :ref:`getting_started_install`.